CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Carthage

-While Cocoapods is true 3rd party dependency manager that does everything for the developer under the hood, [Carthage](https://github.com/Carthage/Carthage) leaves developers with free hands.
-Carthage pre-build libraries described in the Cartfile and produces compiled binaries for pre-defined architectures.
+While Cocoapods is a true 3rd party dependency manager that does everything for the developer under the hood, [Carthage](https://github.com/Carthage/Carthage) leaves developers with free hands.
+Carthage pre-build libraries described in the Cartfile and produce compiled binaries for pre-defined architectures.
 Executing Carthage's build command with `carthage update --platform iOS` will fetch all the dependencies and produces the compiled versions.
-Such task can be really time consuming, especially, when 3rd party libraries are one of the big ones.
-Nevertheless, such command is usually executed only ones.
+Such a task can be time-consuming, especially, when 3rd party libraries are one of the big ones.
+Nevertheless, such a command is usually executed only once.
 Compiled libraries can then be stored in some cloud storage where each developer or CI will pull them from into the pre-defined git ignored project's folder or possibly update them if it is necessary.
-That being said, some dependency maintenance and sharing strategy needs to be in place.
+That being said, some dependency maintenance and sharing strategy need to be in place.

 As mentioned above, Carthage only builds the libraries, it is on the developer how they are then linked towards the frameworks and apps.
 Luckily, XcodeGen helps a lot when linking Carthage libraries.
-In the yaml file it can be easily defined where the Carthage executables are stored so as which ones we want to link.
-In case the linked framework is a static one it can also be easily specified with linkType.
+In the YAML file, it can be easily defined where the Carthage executables are stored so as which ones we want to link.
+In case the linked framework is a static one it can also be easily specified with `linkType`.

 ```yaml
 # Definition of the targets that exists within the project